-There are nearly 3 million female breast cancer survivors in the United States, and breast cancer is the most common cancer diagnosed in women who are of reproductive age.
-In 2010 approximately 206,000 women in the U.S. were newly-diagnosed with breast cancer; 20 percent of these women were of childbearing age.
-While younger women diagnosed with breast cancer may have more aggressive forms of cancer, five-year relative survival rates generally are 99 percent for cancer diagnosed at local stage, 84 percent for regional disease, and 23 percent for distant stage disease.
-In this context, the quality of life (QOL) measures for breast cancer survivors are of paramount importance.
+There are nearly 3 million female breast cancer survivors in the United States,1 and breast cancer is the most common cancer diagnosed in women who are of reproductive age.2 In 2010 approximately 206,000 women in the U.S. were newly-diagnosed with breast cancer; 20 percent of these women were of childbearing age.2 While younger women diagnosed with breast cancer may have more aggressive forms of cancer, five-year relative survival rates generally are 99 percent for cancer diagnosed at local stage, 84 percent for regional disease, and 23 percent for distant stage disease.3 In this context, the quality of life (QOL) measures for breast cancer survivors are of paramount importance.

 Breast cancer survivors face several reproductive health challenges associated with disease and cancer treatment.
 While many patients are interested in fertility preservation and future childbearing, contraception at critical points in early diagnosis and treatment is important for all patients.
-Treatments such as radiation, chemotherapy, and adjuvant treatment may harm a developing pregnancy and are rated as Category D or X. Category X drugs are contraindicated in women who are pregnant or may become pregnant, while Category D drugs have demonstrated risk to the fetus, but their potential benefits outweigh the risks of fetal complications.
-Despite the contraindication and risk, one study estimated that six percent of pregnancies occur in women on Category D or X medications.

-The U.S. Centers for Disease Control and Prevention (CDC) recommends that women with breast cancer avoid unintended pregnancy, as it may increase risk of adverse health events.
-Further, deferment of pregnancy for hormonally-mediated cancers is recommended for two to five years after diagnosis due to higher rates of cancer recurrence.
-Additionally, adjuvant therapies, such as tamoxifen, have recommended duration of use of up to 10 years, during which time pregnancy should be avoided.
-Despite these recommendations, little attention is placed on the provision of contraception counseling in women diagnosed with breast cancer.
-Clinicians who do not initiate this conversation with their breast cancer patients leave these women at risk for unintended pregnancy during this critical time.
+Treatments such as radiation, chemotherapy, and adjuvant treatment may harm a developing pregnancy and are rated as Category D or X. Category X drugs are contraindicated in women who are pregnant or may become pregnant, while Category D drugs have demonstrated risk to the fetus, but their potential benefits outweigh the risks of fetal complications.4 Despite the contraindication and risk, one study estimated that six percent of pregnancies occur in women on Category D or X medications.5 pregnancy, as it may increase risk of adverse health events.6 Further, deferment of pregnancy for hormonally-mediated cancers is recommended for two to five years after diagnosis due to higher rates of cancer recurrence.7 Additionally, adjuvant therapies, such as tamoxifen, have recommended duration of use of up to 10 years,8 during which time pregnancy should be avoided.9 Despite these recommendations, little attention is placed on the provision of contraception counseling in women diagnosed with breast cancer.^{10,11} Clinicians who do not initiate this conversation with their breast cancer patients leave these women at risk for unintended pregnancy during this critical time.